What is Visual Communication? Elements, Examples, and Uses

 11. Comics and Storyboards

 Comics use a series of images to tell a story, while storyboards help in planning videos and films.
-Both use visual storytelling to engage audiences and explain ideas in an interesting way.
+Both use visual storytelling to engage audiences and explain ideas clearly.

 Why is Visual Communication Important?